Takeaways from Trump's Supreme Court win on procedural grounds: His legal peril is just starting

 ACTION IN THE STATES

 The group that brought that case, Citizens for Ethics and Responsibility in Washington, next filed the Colorado case against Trump.
 They said they were eager to continue filing Section 3 cases against lower-level Jan.
-6 participants, but felt they had to take on Trump because he was running for president again.

-So far there’s nothing stopping CREW or any other litigant from pursuing Section 3 cases against state and local officials.
-Legal observers have warned the provision could be used in non-Jan.
-6 contexts as well — Republicans have argued they could apply it against Biden, for example, for failing to secure the border, or Vice President Kamala Harris for raising bail funds for those jailed in the unrest following George Floyd’s 2020 murder.

-Clearly, there is still life in what had been a long-dormant provison of the Consitution.
-At least for a while — Griffin has appealed his removal to the Supreme Court, and its next task may be to fashion rules for how the provision applies at the local level.
+6 participants.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.